 · U.S. Civil Rights Seminar

-Dr. House is an accomplished public, motivational, inspirational speaker, and lecturer for several religious, non-profit and community organizations in the United States, the Caribbean, Canada, and in several African countries.
-In addition to his academic, professional, and ecclesiastical responsibilities, Dr. House enjoys spending time with his nieces and nephews and rooting for his favorite sports teams.
+Dr. House is an ordained minister, an accomplished motivational & inspirational speaker, and lecturer for several religious, non-profit and community organizations in the United States, the Caribbean, Canada, and in several African countries.
+In addition to his academic, professional, and ecclesiastical responsibilities, he enjoys spending time with his nieces and nephews and rooting for his favorite sports teams.